-Relaxation Techniques for Anxiety
+5 Easy and Effective Relaxation Techniques for Anxiety Relief in Minutes

 Anxiety, a term we’ve all heard and a feeling we’ve all experienced.
 It’s that unsettling flutter in the stomach, the rapid heartbeat, and the pervasive thoughts that seem to swirl endlessly in our minds.
 But what exactly is anxiety, and why does it wield such power over our well-being?